Pelosi announces House won't vote now on whether to begin impeachment inquiry

 GIULIANI WON'T COMPLY WITH DEMS' SUBPOENA IN IMPEACHMENT INQUIRY

-Pelosi last month unilaterally held a news conference announcing that such proceedings were in progress.
+Pelosi last month unilaterally held a news conference announcing that impeachment proceedings were in progress.
 House rules do not require a vote to begin an impeachment inquiry, but it remains unclear whether the courts will agree that an impeachment inquiry has begun without such a vote.
 If courts do not find that a formal inquiry is in progress, they could curtail Democrats' evidence-gathering efforts.

-But Pelosi, on Tuesday, heralded a series of recent court victories by Democrats, including a key win in the D.C.
+However, the House speaker heralded a series of recent court victories by Democrats, including a key win in the D.C.
 Circuit Court of Appeals that reaffirmed congressional authority to subpoena several years of Trump's financial records from his accounting firm, Mazars.

 "The rulings that we won last week -- three of them were against the president's hateful public charge rule from taking effect," Pelosi said, referring to the administration's immigration policy.
 "A ruling against the president's sham national emergency declaration to build his wasteful border wall.
 A ruling in the Mazars case led by [House Oversight Committee] Chairman [Elijah] Cummings. ... so again, five victories on Friday, one today, in terms of Emoluments."